brandonlucasgreen/neuron/index.md

 # brandon lucas green
 ![brandon][image-1]
 Hey!
 I’m a product manager & builder, music maker/snob, remote work advocate, writer, husband and DIY enthusiast.
-I live and work in central Massachusetts with my [wife][1] and [dog][2].
+I live and work in central Massachusetts with my [wife][1], daughter and [doggo][2].
 I love digging into the deeply human psychology behind how and why people solve problems, and helping to create more solutions to help people.

+## tone deaf color blind
-I sometimes refine and publish ideas as an (ideally) weekly newsletter called **tone deaf color blind.** You can subscribe [here](https://buttondown.email/tonedeafcolorblind):
+I sometimes refine and publish ideas on tech, working and self-improvement as a newsletter called **tone deaf color blind.** It's been on a sort of hitus due to the birth of my daughter, but all my previous writing is online for your enjoyment.
+You can read [here](https://buttondown.email/tonedeafcolorblind) or subscribe below:

 <form
   action="https://buttondown.email/api/emails/embed-subscribe/tonedeafcolorblind"